utkarshminhas/music_genre_classification/readme.md

 - grab some spotify playlists which represent classic genres
 - get spotify api credentials by registering from their website
 - FILE 1
-    - filename - create_spotify_df.py
+    - filename - 1_create_spotify_df.py
     - ping their api with the playlists link you have saved to get the individual details of each song.
     - Label these songs since you know what playlist each songs belong to.
     - Export to pandas dataframe
 - NOTEBOOK 2
-    - filename - EDA_songs.ipynb
+    - filename - 2_EDA_songs.ipynb
     - Do some EDA on the dataset in a jupyter notebook
         - Process and clean the dataset
             - Export the processed and cleaned dataset so that i can be used in the next stage
         - do some visualizations to get a better idea of the dataset
 - FILE 3
-    - filename - download_songs.py
+    - filename - 3_download_songs.py
     - Using the spotdl or some other library, download the spotify songs with the help of the cleaned dataset
         - the script might run for a long time since a llot of songs are being downlaoded
 - FILE 4
+    - fileame - 4_process_songs.py
-    - create a script which will chunk the downloaded songs into 30 seconds increments and write those chunks to storage
+    - create a script which will load the downloaded songs into "n" seconds increments and use librosa to extract either mfcc features or mel spectograms from those "n" second snippets which can be used as features/training data for the CNN model or some other classical ML approach/techniques

 - FILE 5
-    - use a library or an algo from online to convert these chunks into image data which contain the features about the songs/chunks
-- FILE 6
+    - filename - 5_cnn_model.py
     - A file to easily load the dataset/images
         - (how to split into train,test datasets)[https://www.tensorflow.org/tutorials/load_data/images#train_a_model]
     - clean and preprocess the images, convert to correct format and specifications
     - make it so that they can directly be used as model input for the dataloader
-- FILE 7
     - load the dataset for training
         - train test split,dataloaders, etc.
     - define model architecture